 7. MnS Producer analyses and adjusts the managed entities to ensure the intent is continuously satisfied.

-8. MnS Producer should notify (see notifyMOIAttributeValueChanges notification) MnS Consumer about attribute "objectInstance" of intent report instance and corresponding intent report information that contains one or any combination of intentFulfilmentReport, intentConflictReport and intentFeasibilityCheckReport which are required by the MnS consumer..
+8. MnS Producer should notify (see notifyMOIAttributeValueChanges notification) MnS Consumer about attribute "objectInstance" of intent report instance and corresponding intent report information that contains one or any combination of intentFulfilmentReport, intentConflictReport and intentFeasibilityCheckReport which are required by the MnS Consumer.

 In case the feasibility check result is 'infeasible', following step 5b is executed.